Nazeim/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 java -jar {*}.jar {*}.conf
 ```

-Typically this file should contain your node's unique characteristics (ip, name, keys, etc...) and network-specific parameters similar to waves-mainnet or waves-testnet configs from previous sections (files shipped with DEB packages).
+Typically this file should contain your node's unique characteristics (ip, name, keys, etc...) and network-specific parameters similar to waves-mainnet or waves-testnet configs from the next sections (files shipped with DEB packages).

 ### MainNet and TestNet Config in DEB-packages